Chapter 24- The Healers Letters

 “Why would they believe my story?”
 Garcia asked incredulously.

 The Saburian smiled.
 “Dr. Garcia, you and I come from different cultures.
-So let me explain it in a way you understand.
-In the West, your police arrest ‘the usual suspects’ but not the real culprits.
-We can make that happen in our country, too.
+Some things remain the same.
 People won’t ask you for information that they don’t want to know.”

 “But the king?”
 Garcia asked.
 “That’s his wife’s pregnancy, I mean, won’t he suspect something?”

 “If people don’t ask, they don’t have anything to tell the king,” the man said.